Monday, November 13, 2017

 Don't fiddle with my family tree!

 Cousin Alan, brother John and I have intermittently, over the years, peeped into the tale of my mother’s family.
 But I was really far more interested in father’s side, with its secretive Austrian, Hungarian and Jewish elements, and I didn’t spend much effort on combing Perthshire and Aberdeenshire looking amongst the myriad Andersons, Morrisons and Welshes.
-But today I dipped a little, I picked up some good bits, and then stumbled upon this wretched semi-fictional ‘family tree’ … The page is labelled ‘facts’.
+But today I dipped a little, I picked up some good bits, and then (on one of those sites) I stumbled upon this wretched semi-fictional ‘family tree’ … The page is labelled ‘facts’.
 I think that should be changed forthwith!
+Let's set the world to rights.

 Maggie Anderson in the 1890s